Green-Kiwie/JWSP-JWST-to-SpArcFiRe/README.md

     cards contain information such as size of galaxy and distance of galaxy

 2. view_thumbnail:
-    script displays the image using matplotlib and prints all cards of the image on the commandline. mainly used to view thumbnails that have been extracted.
+    script displays a fits image using matplotlib and prints all cards of the image on the commandline. mainly used to view thumbnails that have been extracted. takes can display a single fits image or can display all the fits images in a directory

 3. sep_from_mast:
     script will request for a filepath/filename of a csv file with mast_uri as one of the columns.